How to ask the time in Japanese

 The definition and meaning are simple and clear.
 To understand this phrase more clearly, however, let me explain its grammatical components in detail, one by one.

-What does “nanji desu ka” literally mean?
+What does “nanji desu ka” literally mean in Japanese?

 The phrase consists of the following three components: